theminor/ha-bambu-lab-p1-spaghetti-detection/README.md

 # WORKING CHANGES - TO DO
 - [ ] Test spaghetti detection
-- [ ] Give each entity a unique id so that multiple integrations can be added
 - [ ] Verify this is the pulled image and not our modified camera image with bounding boxes
 - [ ] Verify printer is actually printing - check the print state shoudl be "running" or "printing" etc.
 - [ ] Stop processing when printer stops and be sure to reset all the variables to 0